dan-fritchman/Spice21/spice21py/readme.md

 # Spice21 Python

-Python interface for the Spice21 simulator.
+Python interface to the Spice21 simulator.

 ## Installation